 1. Differentiate ourselves from numerous other SaaS companies.

-These days there are often several products to choose from when you’re looking for a particular business solution — be it automation, analytics, or even landing page creation platforms.
+These days there are often several products to choose from when you’re looking for a particular business solution — be it automation, analytics, or even post-click landing page creation platforms.
 You can spend hours, days, maybe weeks, pouring over materials, blogs, and reviews and still not have made a confident choice.

 That’s why, early on, Instapage made the creation of a fast-to-respond, knowledgeable customer support team a priority.
 By doing this, we were able to quickly set ourselves apart from the competition.
-It took little time for the word to get out that, along with a powerful, end-to-end landing page solution, we offered our customers world-class customer support — something no one else was offering.
+It took little time for the word to get out that, along with a powerful, end-to-end post-click landing page solutions, we offered our customers world-class customer support — something no one else was offering.

 The excellent support our team has consistently provided has done a lot to keep customer satisfaction high.